 The padding on the board is comfortable and “grippy”, which is great for longer journeys and also for supporting your elbows and knees if you practice yoga.

-We also love that the board comes with a lightweight, three-piece fiberglass paddle, removable fins, and a pump.
-However, we were a little disappointed that the package didn't include a puncture repair kit or travel bag.
+We also love that the board comes with a lightweight, three-piece fiberglass paddle, removable fins, repair kit and a pump.
+The travel bag can be bought separately from Tower Paddle Boards.

 - Capacity: 350 lbs